 The chairman of the NADA, David Westcott, was quoted as saying this would be a “mistake” and “NADA will vigorously defend the franchise system.”

-The NADA has attempted to step back for now, although it has previously voiced strongly that Musk will learn the error of its ways.
+The NADA has attempted to step back for now, although it has previously voiced strongly that Tesla will learn the error of its ways.

 “The National Automobile Dealers Association supports a state’s right to enact and enforce auto franchise laws in the public interest,” said Hyatt.
 “State governments require the dealer to invest in brick-and-mortar facilities to ensure there is an independent franchised dealer available to car owners for the life of the vehicle, not just at the point of sale.
 Tesla should be required to play by the same rules as everyone else.”